-1.2.
 On the existence of nonmaterial laws of nature

-We point out that the laws of logic as well as the laws of Nature are par excellence nonmaterial entities13.
-Since the dogma of non-existence of non-material entities is still widely held, since until now the writing was laws of Nature, we should be consequent and write everywhere laws of nature.
-In quantum field theories fields and forces are represented by exchanges of virtual particles14.
-We point out that the distinct non-physical nature of physical laws becomes clear when we reali-
+We point out that the laws of logic as well as the laws of Nature are par excellence nonmaterial entities12.
+Since the dogma of non-existence of non-material entities is still widely held, laws of Nature are frequently regarded as equivalents with quantum fields having a kind of materiality.
+In quantum field theories fields and forces are represented by exchanges of virtual particles13.
+We point out that the distinct non-physical nature of physical laws becomes clear when we realize that they determine, delimit and govern when, where and what и.
+Cf. C.G. Немрег, Philosophy of natural science, Prentice-Hall, Englewood Cliffs-N.J.
+1966, p.
+72.

-9. Á. PAULER, Bevezetés a filozófiába [Introduction to philosophy], Áron Kiadó, Budapest 2001.
+8. Á. PAULER, Bevezetés a filozófiába [Introduction to philosophy], Áron Kiadó, Budapest 2001.

-10. E. NAGEL, The structure of science.
+9. E. NAGEL, The structure of science.
 Problems in the logic of scientific explanation, Routledge, London 1974, pp. VIII, 4, 66.